thliebig/openEMS-Project/doc-src/python/install.rst

 Install Pre-build Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For some python versions a pre-build egg files can be found in the python sub-directory.
+For some python versions, pre-build egg files can be found in the python sub-directory.
 E.g. for python 3.9:

 .. code-block:: console

+    cd C:\opt\openEMS\python
     python -m easy_install CSXCAD-0.6.2-py3.9-win-amd64.egg
     python -m easy_install openEMS-0.0.33-py3.9-win-amd64.egg

 Build Modules From Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Download the sources using git and assuming the MSVC build openEMS is install at "C:\opt\openEMS" and running from a working python command prompt (e.g. using WinPython_):
+Download the sources using git.
+Assuming the MSVC binary build of openEMS is install at "C:\\opt\\openEMS", run from a working python command prompt (e.g. using WinPython_):

 .. code-block:: console